edlink/edlink-js/README.md

 const { Edlink, Auth } = require('edlink-js');

 // Create an auth session.
 This will automatically refresh the access token
-// whenever it expires, so you never have to worry about it. const identity = await Auth.from({
+// whenever it expires, so you won't have to worry about doing it yourself. const identity = await Auth.from({
     access_token: '<access token>',
     refresh_token: '<refresh token>',